You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 I would make a few changes though.

 The first change I’d make is to not start your seeds in actual pots.
-With bag seed, you’ll probably get a few that don’t germinate at all.
+With bag seed, you’ll probably get a few that don’t germinate at all, especially if they have not been stored properly (read our article on how to store cannabis seeds).
 For that reason, I’d germinate in regular plastic cups.

 Just fill them with regular soil (I wouldn’t waste money on anything fancy for this) and place the seeds about half an inch deep in the soil.
 Keep them in a dark, warm spot and keep the soil most, until they sprout.